Camp Shoresh

 LEADERS IN TRAINING AT CAMP SHORESH

-The Leaders in Training (LIT) program will be held at Cedarvale Ravine, August 21-25, 2023, alongside Week 1 of Session 3 of Camp Shoresh*.
+The Leaders in Training (LIT) program will be held at Cedarvale Park, August 19 – 30 alongside Session 3 of Camp Shoresh.
+You can sign up for one or both weeks of the LIT program, though we highly suggest signing up for both!

-The Leaders in Training program will be a chance for young leaders to hone their naturalist skills through a Jewish lens, work together and become a team throughout the week, applying some of the knowledge they have gained to leading and supporting the younger campers attending Camp Shoresh.
-Using stories from the book of Bamidbar (meaning in the wilderness, aka Numbers, the 3rd book of the Torah), participants will explore nature and consider what it means to be a leaders in the community.
+The Leaders in Training program will be a chance for participants to hone their naturalist skills through a Jewish lens.
+They will work together to become a team throughout the week, applying the knowledge they gain to lead and support the younger campers at Camp Shoresh.
+Using teachings from Bamidbar (“in the wilderness”, also known as Numbers), the 3rd book of the Torah, participants will explore nature and consider what it means to be leaders in the community.

 CLICK HERE TO REGISTER